 If you want to, we can help you find and get in touch with local AAGM / IFMGA certified guides, as we highly endorse their skills and qualification.

-Some expeditions may mean too much of a strain for them ol’ skis, so we suggest you to ask your mountain guide about everything related to equipment needs, as he will know better the exact conditions of the snow or the necessities of the expedition.
+Some expeditions may mean too much of a strain for them ol’ skis.
+So we suggest you ask your mountain guide about everything related to equipment needs.
+He will know better the exact conditions of the snow or the necessities of the expedition.

-In case you need to buy anything after landing in South America, whether it be Buenos Aires or Santiago, buying the equipment in the city will probably be the most unexpensive option.
-There you will find at least one Patagonia or Black Diamond store, as well as several affiliate dealers.
+In case you need to buy anything after landing in South America, whether it be Buenos Aires or Santiago, buying the equipment in the city will probably be the most inexpensive option.
+You’ll find more fully equipped stores in Santiago than in Buenos Aires.

 If you want to acquire some accessories or apparel while in Patagonia, you still have some options left.
-If you are heading towards El Chaltén, make a stop in Calafate to gear up; if you are not going so far south, but to Bariloche, Baguales or the Volcanoes instead, you can get virtually any ski paraphernalia at the Cerro Catedral Shopping Mall.
+When traveling to El Chaltén, make a stop in Calafate to gear up; if you are not going so far south, but to Bariloche, Baguales or the Volcanoes instead, you can get virtually any ski paraphernalia at the Cerro Catedral Shopping Mall.

 Take a while to decide how to reach Patagonia.
 At what international airport should you arrive: Buenos Aires, in Argentina, or Santiago de Chile?

-If you plan to ski in Bariloche or El Chaltén, arriving to Buenos Aires will surely imply a second, internal flight to the airport in San Carlos de Bariloche, or to El Calafate if you aim for El Chaltén, while Santiago de Chile is closer so you can opt for a reaching Patagonia via a long-distance bus.
+If you plan to ski in Bariloche or El Chaltén, arriving in Buenos Aires will surely imply a second, internal flight to the airport in San Carlos de Bariloche, or to El Calafate if you aim for El Chaltén.
+While Santiago de Chile is closer so you can opt for a reaching Patagonia via a long-distance bus.

 If you happen to spend some days in the city, you should consider enriching the whole of your trip experience with the liveliness —good wine and a hectic nightlife are the order of the day— of any of these South American cities.
 Both are well worth spending enough time to get a glimpse of their unique lifestyles.